Burrito-Princess/dev-ross.com/README.md

 ## Maaslanden roadmap:
-    1. Owner awareness
+[check] 1.
+Owner awareness
-        Know which player owns which ctiy
+            Know which player owns which ctiy.
-        You will have a card, which you can scan.
-Then you will be able to select from initialized cities to claim.
+            When initializing a city, chose which player claims it. using the reassign card you can reassign a city if you've made a mistake
+            - In a final game it would be cool to have some sort of box with a lock on it where you put this card, so one can only use it with permission of the others

+        2. Move to maaslanden.dev-ross.com
+            this is so i can update maaslanden easily without having to update the entire portofolio

-    2. multiple industries
+        3. multiple industries
             Allow cities to have multiple industries, which increases the range of the city by a cerain amount of tiles

-    3. Surroundings awareness
+        4. Surroundings awareness
             Know what tiles are surrounding what cities. should be updatable trough the page of that city.

-    4. Upgrades
+        5. Upgrades

         L. Front-end (least important)
         L. maaslanden.dev-ross.com (indev choice) / maaslanden.net (final product)